ramezanifar/ros-windows-node/README.md

 How to have a ros node in Windows created by python to talk to roscore in Linux

 ### Problem statement:
 roscore is in Linux.
-We want to use rospy library to create an application and run it in Windows so that this node can communicate with the roscore.
+We want to use the rospy library to create an application and run it in Windows so that this node can communicate with the roscore.

 ### Network assumptions
 - Linux machine IP address is 192.168.1.10